Mindwerks/wildmidi/README.md

 0.3.12
 * Fixed bug in handling of the "source" directive in config files.
+* CMake updates from 0.4.x. cmake-2.8.11 or newer is required now.
 * Extended OS/2 support to EMX/KLIBC.

 0.3.11